Androl404/raypong/README.md

 ## Build the project

 This project can be build with the script `build.sh`.
 We use the `clang` compiler so make sure it is in your path.
-The game can also be build with the GNU compiler (`gcc`), it also works.
+The game can also be build with the GNU compiler (`gcc`), it also works (you can change in the `build.sh` file).

 Some dependencies are required in order to build this project, `raylib` is included in the repo, but you will also need the libraries `GL` (OpenGL), `m`, `pthread` (for multithreading), `dl`, `rt` and `X11`.
 Use your packet manager to install these libraries.